CSUB President Lynnette Zelezny looks back on first year of her 'dream' job

 THE RISE OF A LEADER

 Zelezny, 62, does not describe her career as “linear."
-She earned her bachelor’s and master’s degrees in psychology from Humboldt State University in Arcata.
+She earned her bachelor’s and master’s degrees in psychology from Humboldt State in Arcata.
 A fan of the outdoors, she made her way to the Central Valley, where she raised three children with her husband, John.
-She later went on to pursue a Ph.D. in applied social psychology from Claremont Graduate University and an M.B.A. with distinction from the Craig School of Business at California State University Fresno.
+She later went on to pursue a Ph.D. in applied social psychology from Claremont Graduate University and an MBA with distinction from the Craig School of Business at Fresno State.

 She found her love of teaching while at Fresno State where she felt “the most alive in front of students.”
 Throughout the 30 years she spent at the university, she was first asked to lead initiatives or departments before being approached for administrative roles.